 Today, people with inabilities have the opportunity to receive a service animal that will help them with daily activities and meet their disability-related needs.
 Service dogs are highly profitable for their handlers because they can carry out a huge number of functions from simple daily tasks to first aid if needed.

-Another group is emotional support animals that come up with the psychological endorsement and encouragement for humans with various psychic and emotional maladies.
+Another group is emotional support animals that come up with psychological endorsement and encouragement for humans with various psychic and emotional maladies.
 These creatures differ from service animals, yet, they are still vital for their handlers.
 An emotional support animal gives a man the opportunity to distract from daily routine and problems and start enjoying life.

 Therapy animals are often confused with emotional support animals.
 But, while ESAs provide the necessary support only to their owners, the activities of therapy dogs are aimed at groups of people.
 Most often, they entertain and encourage people in hospitals, nursing homes, schools, and other institutions where people may feel depressed.